mootools/mootools-core/Docs/Fx/Fx.Tween.md

 ### Examples:

-	//transitions the width of 'myElement' from its current width to 100px:
+	// transitions the width of 'myElement' from its current width to 100px:
 	$('myElement').tween('width', '100');
-	//transitions the height of 'myElement' from 20px to 200px:
+	// transitions the height of 'myElement' from 20px to 200px:
 	$('myElement').tween('height', [20, 200]);
-	//transitions the border of 'myElement' from its current to '6px solid blue':
+	// transitions the border of 'myElement' from its current to '6px solid blue':
 	$('myElement').tween('border', '6px solid #36f');

 ### See Also: